mogatesing/mosat/README.md

-# Generate Safety-Critical Scenarios For Testing ADSs in Simulator Based on Influential Traffic Factors
+# MOSAT: Multi-Objective Search-based ADS Testing

-This project contains the implementation of CRISCO for constructing virtual scenarios to test Apollo in SVL simulator.
-CRISCO generates scenarios by extracted influential factors of traffic accidents.
+This project contains the implementation of MOSAT to test Apollo in SVL simulator.
+MOSAT applies multi-objective genetic algorithm to generate virtual scenarios which can find safety violations of ADSs.

 The generation approach requires the following dependencies to run: